Replenishing Pastor Burnout

 This can lead to physical, emotional, and mental exhaustion.
 To add to the exhaustion, they may also feel guilty admitting to feeling tired and worn down.
 The analogy that you cannot fill someone else’s teacup from an empty teapot aptly describes caregiver burnout.
 If your teapot is empty, it is time to pause to rest, relax, and fill your spiritual cup.

 Before we list the 7 tips for rebalancing burnout symptoms, we want to list the details of our Pastor Care Program.
-Our hope is that many will participate in this offer to care for themselves, which is our way of saying thank you for caring for us.
+We hope that many will participate in this offer to care for themselves, which is our way of saying thank you for caring for us.

 Pastor Care Program